Nonperturbative Waveguide Quantum Electrodynamics: Introduction

 In view of recent experimental developments in realizing stronger light-matter interactions \cite{FDP17,YF172,MNS20}, the time is ripe to explore in and out of equilibrium physics of nonperturbative waveguide QED in a comprehensive manner.
-Specifically, we will ask the following questions: \begin{itemize} \item[(A)]{What are the defining physical features of waveguide QED in the previously unexplored nonperturbative regimes?} \item[(B)]{How can one construct a proper effective model of waveguide QED at strong couplings, where existing theoretical descriptions are expected to fail?} \item[(C)]{Starting from a fully microscopic theory, is it possible to identify a quantum phase transition akin to the superradiant transition in waveguide QED setups?} \end{itemize} The aim of this paper is to develop a consistent and rigorous framework to address these questions from a unified perspective (see Fig.~\ref{fig_schem}(a)).
+Specifically, we will ask the following questions: \begin{itemize} \item[(A)]{What are the defining physical features of waveguide QED in the previously unexplored nonperturbative regimes?} \item[(B)]{How can one construct a proper effective model of waveguide QED at strong couplings, where existing theoretical descriptions are expected to fail?} \item[(C)]{Starting from a fully microscopic theory, is it possible to identify a quantum phase transition akin to the delocalization-localization transition in waveguide QED setups, and if so, does there exist a new feature?} \end{itemize} The main aim of this paper is to reveal the new physics and develop understanding of strongly interacting light-matter systems by addressing these questions from a unified perspective.
 Below we summarize the main results at a nontechnical level before presenting a detailed theoretical formulation in subsequent sections.